-Glasgow based Scott graduated from Duncan of Jordanstone College of Art at the turn of the Century and soon began developing an inimitable style that has led to his work being found in private and public collections worldwide and earned him a devoted, international following.
+Glasgow based Scott graduated from Duncan of Jordanstone College of Art in 2000 and soon began developing an inimitable style that has led to his work being found in private and public collections worldwide and earned him a devoted, international following.

 Taking his inspiration from the lochs, glens and skies of Scotland, Scott has developed a style of atmospheric abstraction in which he seeks to depict not only the landscapes themselves, but also the unseen elements which have formed them.
 From molecular structures to atmospheric gases, he seeks to deconstruct the language of landscape painting, bringing these invisible forces of nature to the fore with a bold approach to colour theory.